Blog · Analysis · Last reviewed June 19, 2026

 The Bureau of Justice Assistance's account of Tulsa's Real Time Information Center describes three components: computers with databases and records systems, external technologies such as license plate detection cameras and gunshot detection devices, and staff who monitor incoming information and communicate with law enforcement personnel.
 Seattle's 2025 Surveillance Impact Report says its real-time crime center software integrates dispatch, cameras, officer location, 911 calls, records management systems, and other information into a single view overlaid on a map.

 NYPD's Domain Awareness System is the older large-city template.
 The department's public technology page describes it as a tool jointly developed with Microsoft that connects to large networks of cameras, license plate readers, and radiological sensors, while also providing mobile access to 911 data, wanted posters, alerts, and other records.
-NYPD's impact and use policy says the system centralizes information that would otherwise sit in isolated compartments and can provide officers with 911 information, complaint reports, arrest records, summonses, warrant history, possible associated vehicles and addresses, phone numbers, firearm licensure history, CCTV access, and other alerts.
+NYPD's 2026 impact-and-use policy says the system centralizes information that would otherwise sit in isolated compartments and can provide officers with 911 information, complaint reports, arrest records, summonses, warrant history, possible associated vehicles and addresses, phone numbers, firearm licensure history, CCTV access, and other alerts.

 The point is not that every department has NYPD-scale infrastructure.
 The point is that the small-city version now buys a similar logic as a service.
 Real-time crime centers are becoming a procurement category: consolidate the feeds, place them on a map, staff the room, and route the resulting picture back to the field.